 I shared many a glass of red with Tony over the years of our friendship and enjoyed his company and council on many rides and events.
 We shared a love of the VL Harley Davidson and I can thank Tony for my nickname, VL Phill.

-I bought my first VL over 55 years ago as it's second owner and without the generosity of Tony with both parts and advice it would not have been awarded a Junior First at last years AMCA National in Bulli, Australia.
+I bought my first VL in 1964 as it's second owner and without the generosity of Tony with both parts and advice it would not have been awarded a Senior award at the 2020 AMCA National in Bulli, Australia.

 I was humbled when asked by Tony to join him on the board of the AMCA Australia and I am proud that I was able to be a small part in bringing Tony's vision to life.